 And all the time, menacing the raw, nervy young men, was the threat of attack.
 Most days, the troops in Dublin were ambushed with a sudden volley of shots, or a grenade thrown at a passing troop lorry.
 There were also regular sniping attacks on the barracks, which sometimes produced casualties.

 In one incident, a lorry heading back into Wellington barracks was ambushed at Curzon Street, across the South Circular Road.
 A grenade flew through the air, only to miss the troops and land in Williams’ newsagents.
-Maureen Carroll, a girl of only seven and another civilian died in the ensuing firefight.
+Maureen Carroll, a girl of only seven and another civilian were hit in the ensuing firefight.

 The soldiers bundled out of their lorry and chased the ambushers down the maze of red brick streets.
 They caught them on Bishop Street.
 The troops claimed that the two, Sean McEvoy and John Hardwood, tried to “bolt”.
 Both men were shot in the back.
 One, McEvoy, died.
 [11]